Crime + investigation

 Jails are usually for people awaiting trial or convicted of minor crimes while prison inmates have been sentenced to lengthy stays.

-At any given time, nearly 2 million people are behind bars in the United States.
+At any given time, nearly 2,000,000 people are behind bars in the United States.
 That’s one of the highest rates in the world, at roughly 580 per 100,000 residents, according to the nonprofit Prison Policy Initiative.

 About 1.1 million inmates are serving time in state prisons, 562,000 are housed in local jails, and 203,000 are locked up in federal prisons and jails, reported the Prison Policy Initiative, a think tank that advocates against mass criminalization and publishes research about incarceration.